Starting “Big School” for the first time is a big event for you and your child.

 A small bottle of their own sanitiser is a good reminder – the school and the teachers will be reminding them to keep their hands clean and will supply – but it gives the kids a bit of independence to have their own?
 Sometimes the bathrooms run out of soap too.
 It is gross but does happen – just takes a kid to go in and mess around with the dispenser.

 My daughter gets very dry lips, so I send her with a lip balm too.
-And most weeks, I put it through the wash in the pocket of her school dress, so one that won’t leak is great ?
-I find the little screw-top jars the hardiest.
+And most weeks, I put it through the wash in the pocket of her school dress, so one that won’t leak is great?
+I’ll let you know when I find one to recommend.
+We live in a regional community so a screw-top one works for us but in a higher density population this probably would be more stressful this year!

 7: Learning to make friends and pretend play